A 1,000 word micro-fiction horror story

 I climbed to my feet and staggered into the flower bed and turned on the old rusty faucet there.
 Drinking heavily, I let the cool, clean water run over my neck and head.
-I began to feel better, but still couldn’t get the image of the mutilated dog out of my mind; just thinking about it made me sick.
+I began to feel better, but still couldn’t get the image of the skinned dog out of my mind; just thinking about it made me sick.

 As I shut the water off and turned around, I ran smack-dab into Harley.